-What you must pay when you get these Services that are covered for you services In-Network Health and wellness education programs (continued) Non-standard services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.
-The Silver&Fit program is provided by American Specialty Health fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
-Silver&Fit and ASHConnect are trademarks of ASH.
-For more information or to sign up for this program, visit www.SilverandFit.com or call Silver&Fit toll free at (877) 427-4788.
-TTY users call (877) 710-2746.
-24-Hour NurseLine There is no coinsurance The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+Services that are covered for you What you must pay when you get these services In-Network Health and wellness education programs (continued) 24-Hour NurseLine There is no coinsurance or copay for the 24-Hour NurseLine.
+The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 Available 24-hours, 7 days a week.
 You can call our 24-Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
 TTY users should call (844) 514- 3774.
-A nurse may call you back with additional advice and or copay for the 24-Hour NurseLine. information based on your health questions and needs.
-Hearing services (Medicare covered) No prior authorization required.
-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$40 copay per Medicare- covered exam Hearing services (routine) \$0 copay per exam No prior authorization required.
+A nurse may call you back with additional advice and information based on your health questions and needs.
+Hearing services (Medicare covered) \$35 copay per Medicare- No prior authorization required.
+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. covered exam Hearing services (routine) \$0 copay per exam No prior authorization required.
 The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 We cover: • One routine hearing exam per calendar year.
 Basic hearing evaluations performed by your provider are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+You must use a TruHearing provider.

-What you must pay when you get these Services that are covered for you services In-Network Hearing services (routine) (continued) \$699 per aid for Advanced Up to two TruHearing-branded hearing aids every year Auvanceu (one per ear per year).
-Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in \$999 per aid for various styles and colors.
-Premium Hearing aids are Premium available in rechargeable style options for an additional \$50 per aid.
+What you must pay when you get these Services that are covered for you services In-Network Hearing services (routine) (continued) \$599 per aid for Standard Up to two TruHearing-branded hearing aids every year (one per ear per year).
+Benefit is limited to TruHearing's Standard, Advanced and Premium hearing aids, which come in various styles and colors.
+Premium Hearing aids are available in rechargeable style options for an additional \$50 per aid.
 You must see a TruHearing provider to use this benefit.
-Call 1-844-247-6313 to schedule an appointment (for TTY, dial 711).
-Hearing aid purchase includes: 3 provider visits within first year of hearing aid purchase 45-day trial period 3-year extended warranty 48 batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Additional cost for optional Premium hearing aid rechargeability • Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not TruHearing-branded hearing aids Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan.
-July Screening There is no coinsurance No prior authorization required.
+Call 1-844-247-6313 to schedule an appointment (for TTY, dial 711). \$799 per aid for Advanced \$999 per aid for Premium Hearing aid purchase includes: First year of follow-up provider visits 60-day trial period 3-year extended warranty 80 batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Additional cost for optional hearing aid rechargeability Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not TruHearing-branded hearing aids Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan.
+HIV screening There is no coinsurance No prior authorization required.
 For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: or copay for members eligible for Medicare- covered preventive HIV screening.
-One screening exam every 12 months Ŭ For women who are pregnant, we cover: Up to three screening exams during a pregnancy
+One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy